aseba-community/qt-ar-demo/README.md

 ├── assets – visual assets for this game
 └── thymio-ar – augmented reality support for Thymio on mobile
-	├── thymio-tracker – tracking library using OpenCV └── thymio-vpl2 – Visual Programming Language for Thymio on mobile ├── aseba – the Aseba framework
+	├── thymio-tracker – tracking library using OpenCV
-		└── dashel – the Dashel communication framework
 ```

 ## Linux and Android Compilation